 4. RAM support

-RAM is an important part in your CPU build.
+RAM is an important part of your CPU build.
 Despite that the processor directly affects the CPU functioning, the RAM enhances its operations.

 For instance, many motherboards can currently support the 4GB RAM, and DDR2 rising as very common due to its low cost and good speed.